michobc/BankingSystemProject/README.md

  - Using a Singleton Service: Created a singleton service that holds the tenant information.
 (ITenantService) This service can be injected into your DbContext and used to set the schema for each request.

+- BankingSystemContextFactory is implmented with a mock service only to apply some migrations.

 # Michel Bou Chahine
 ## inmind.ai